 The shell is conical with a distinct anterior notch and posterior indentation in the aperture.
-The sculpture consists of strong widely spaced regular axial ribs Colour dark brown and yellowish bands.
-Animal with narrow tentacles with eyes situated on the outside of the base of each tentacle.
-Possesses a retractile proboscis and a long anterior siphon.
+The sculpture consists of strong widely-spaced regular axial ribs.
+Colour dark brown, with yellowish bands.
+Animal with narrow tentacles, with eyes situated on the outer side of each tentacle at a short distance from the base.
 Operculum with terminal nucleus.
+Possesses a retractile proboscis and a long anterior siphon that extends well beyond the shell.

 Anentome helena (Philippi, 1847)

 Original name: Melania helena von dem Busch (in Philippi), 1847.
 Philippi, R. A. 1847.
 Abbildungen und Beschreibungen neuer oder wenig gekannter Conchylien.
 Cassel.
 (Th.
 Fischer), 1-231.

 Type locality: Java.